strapi/documentation/docusaurus/docs/dev-docs/upgrade-tool.md

 npx @strapi/upgrade minor
 ```

-During the upgrade process, the project dependencies are updated and installed, and the codemods up until the targeted patch are executed (if any).
+During the upgrade process, the project dependencies are updated and installed, and the related codemods are executed (if any).

 ## Upgrade to a patch version

-Run the upgrade tool with the `patch` parameter to upgrade the project to the latest major version of Strapi:
+Run the upgrade tool with the `patch` parameter to upgrade the project to the latest patch version in the current minor and major version of Strapi:

 ```bash
 npx @strapi/upgrade patch
 ```

-During the upgrade process, the project dependencies are updated and installed, and the codemods up until the targeted patch are executed (if any).
+During the upgrade process, the project dependencies are updated and installed, and the related codemods are executed (if any).

 <!-- ## Run codemods only